Home » DIY » Scrap Wood Christmas Decor

 scrap wood Christmas Decor NOEL sign MyRepurposedLife

 And, here it is without the finial and the ribbon.
 What do you think?
-Do you think the pedestal is still too tall?
+Do you believe the pedestal is still too tall?

 Scrap Wood Blocks Joy & Peace